BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Scotus.md

 When God created us, God freely undertook to follow natural law, which seems to express the same impartial norms as those that appeal to our affection for justice.
 - we do not necessarily will happiness
 - Freedom is supposed to provide appropriate grounds for praise and blame; hence Scotus complains that an intellectualist account makes sin non-blameworthy by reducing it to cognitive error.
+- He argues for both voluntarism and rationalism